NTLM Relaying – Making the Old New Again

 27

-Well, that completes my little foray into checking out some of the older adversary techniques used against Active Directory and how threat actors may use them to take over parts of an infrastructure.
-Hopefully this provides the testers out there with some added insights and the defenders with some visibility over attack paths adversaries may take in their Active Directory domains.
+Well, that completes my little foray into some of the older adversary techniques that have helped me compromise countless Active Directory environments.
+Whilst older, these are still very real-world and usable attack paths so hopefully this provides the testers out there with some added insights and the defenders with some visibility over attack paths adversaries may take in their Active Directory domains.

 Some remediation steps that you can take to hinder these attacks in your domain are: